mattyschell/cscl-refresh/README.md

 ## Option 1: Oracle Data Pump

+Assumptions:

+* We have previously completed all required setup outside of the geodatabase schemas.
+Roles exist, Oracle Spatial and Oracle Text are installed, etc.
+* All data owner schemas on the non-prod target will be refreshed.
+If not refreshed, these schemas must be abandoned.

 ### 1. Source SDE: expdp

-Here is a sample expdp command from the ESRI white paper under the doc directory.
+For reference, here is a sample expdp command from the ESRI white paper under the /doc directory.
+We typically leave these details to the database administrators.
+Whatever standard procedure they use is likely good for us.

 ```sh
 expdp \"sde/*****@mcsdboralnx3:1575/aeropro1.esri.com\"